• Hausa Edition

 Advertisement

-The low speed road signs, donated and installed by Ochenuell Mobility is aimed at achieving low speed in urban areas in Nigeria and particularly in the capital city of Abuja.
+The low speed road signs, installed by Ochenuell Mobility was funded by the Federal Ministry of Transportation and it is aimed at achieving low speed in urban areas in Nigeria and particularly in the capital city of Abuja.

-Speaking at the commissioning, which took place on Abidjan Street, Wuse Zone 3, the permanent secretary, Federal Ministry of Transportation, Musa Ibrahim said this is a welcome development and will help save lives.
+Speaking at the commissioning, which took place on Abidjan Street, Wuse zone 3, the permanent secretary, Federal Ministry of Transportation, Musa Ibrahim said this is a welcome development and it will help in saving lives.

 The CEO of Ochenuell Mobility, Engr.
 Emmanuel John said this is part of activities marking the 8th United Nations Global Road Safety Week in Abuja.

-He further said, “The donation was in response to three key issues: The National Council on Transport approved 30km/h as the default urban speed in Nigeria since 2022, but there has not been significant implementation.
-We conducted a study on FCT roads last year, particularly on select school zones, and discovered that not a single school corridor has a road sign, yet these are supposed to be low-speed streets.
+He further said: “The donation was in response to three key issues: The National Council on Transport approved 30km/h as default urban speed in Nigeria since 2022, but there has not been significant implementation.
+We conducted a study on FCT roads last year, particularly on select school zones and discovered that not a single of all the school corridors have a road sign, yet these are supposed to be low speed streets.

 RELATED